Azure/azure-sdk-for-net/sdk/extensions/wcf/Microsoft.CoreWCF.Azure.StorageQueues/README.md

 To receive requests from the Azure Queue Storage service, you'll need to configure CoreWCF with the appropriate endpoint, and configure credentials.
 The [Azure Identity library][identity] makes it easy to add Microsoft Entra ID support for authenticating with Azure services.

 There are multiple authentication mechanisms for Azure Queue Storage.
 Which mechanism to use is configured via the property `AzureQueueStorageBinding.Security.Transport.ClientCredentialType`.
-The default authentication mechanism is `Default` which uses `DefaultAzureCredential`.
+The default authentication mechanism is `Default`, which uses `DefaultAzureCredential`.

 ```C# Snippet:CoreWCF_Azure_Storage_Queues_Sample_DefaultAzureCredential
 public void Configure(IApplicationBuilder app)